isabella-helliwell/CryptoCurrency/README.md

 Looking at the explained variance ratio, we get : `array([0.02793147, 0.02136862, 0.02046864])`.
 This means that PC 1 contains 2.79% of the variance, PC 2 contains 2.14% of the variance and PC 3 contains 2.05% of the variance.
 In total we have used 6.98% of the total dataset, which is an indication to the big drop in columns in our analysis.
+This also means that the model has not been successful in recognising enough patterns and trends between the features to be able to tell us any grouping, trends or other useful information.